Ave Maria (Beyoncé song): Composition

 "Ave Maria" is a ballad that runs for 3 minutes and 42 seconds.
 The Village Voice's Nana Ekua Brew-Hammond described the song as being "opera-tinted".
 According to the sheet music published by EMI Music Publishing, it is written in the key of C Major with a slow tempo of 75 beats per minute and it is set in common time.
 The song samples Franz Schubert's "Ave Maria", however as noted by Leah Greenblatt of Entertainment Weekly, even though it "does riff on the classic aria, it's not an actual cover".
 The main instruments in "Ave Maria" include a piano and strings.
-Throughout the song, Knowles' voice shows restraint as she sings in a lower register with an operatic soprano that gives her more vocal power, as commented by Jennifer Vineyard of MTV News.
+Throughout the song, Beyoncé's voice shows restraint as she sings in a lower register with an operatic soprano that gives her more vocal power, as commented by Jennifer Vineyard of MTV News.
 Her vocal range spans from the music note of B3 to E5.
 Lyrically, "Ave Maria" is about being surrounded by friends but still feeling alone, as conveyed by the lines, "How can the silence seem so loud?" and "There's only us when the lights go down".
 This view was echoed by Joey Guerra of the Houston Chronicle, who wrote that the song weaves "a vivid tale of a desperate woman".